idofogel/shopify_boa_ideas/docs/Readme.md

 to .env file
 that is the variable that allows you to apply to the API
 #the tasks will not run without it
+6. then write php artisan migrate for the database
-6. then write php artisan serve to run server
+7. then write php artisan serve to run server

-in order to run server one must write: php artisan serve 7.in order to run scheduled commands you need to run separately, in another powershell command line: php artisan schedule:run php artisan schedule:work and keep it open
+in order to run server one must write: php artisan serve
+8. in order to run scheduled commands you need to run separately, in another powershell command line: php artisan schedule:run php artisan schedule:work and keep it open